(dt. Analysis II)

 - Ordinary differential equations: elementary solution methods, linear differential equation systems, homogeneous and inhomogeneous ordinary differential equations, theorem of Picard-Lindelöf

-The general qualification goals correspond to those of Analysis I. Building on these, the students are to
+The general qualification objectives correspond to those of Analysis I. Building on this and going into greater depth: students will

-- understand the basic principles of calculus of several variables, understand inasmuch calculus of one variable - as taught in Analysis I - is a special case, and work out the differences,
+- understand the basic principles of the analysis of several variables and, as a special case, the analysis of one variable - as taught in Analysis I - and can work out the differences,

-- understand the linearization of nonlinear problems as a technique of analysis and be able to apply methods of linear algebra in analysis,
+- understand the linearization of nonlinear problems as a technique of analysis and can apply methods of linear algebra in analysis,

-- practice the modelling of mathematical / scientific processes on the basis of the theory of differential equations.
+- can model mathematical and scientific processes using the theory of differential equations.

-Upon completion of the module, students should understand and master analysis as a uniform mathematical subject in its entirety.
+Upon completion of the module, students will understand and master calculus as a unified mathematical discipline in its entirety.

 None.
 The competences taught in the following module are recommended: Analysis I.